UB-Mannheim/crass/doc/image-processing.md

 ## Setting Clipping Masks
 Clipping mask mark the area to be crop out.
-This area will be compute automatically but the user can set some extra options.
+This area will be compute automatically but the user can set some extra parameters.
 ### Add startheight
 *Addstartheight* expands the mask of either a&b or c to the top of the image.